-As OFSN’s Executive Director, Sandy Bumpus brings over twelve years professional experience in family support, involvement and advocacy programs.
-She has held multiple roles as a parent and professional, developing programs and supports for families, as well as community providers.
-Sandy has been a leader in Oregon’s family movement and has extensive knowledge on Children’s System of Care.
-Her strength and commitment to the field comes from personal experience as a parent of two children who have struggled with significant mental health challenges.
+OFSN’s Executive Director, Sandy Bumpus brings over twelve years of professional experience in family support, involvement and advocacy programs.
+She has held multiple roles as a parent and professional; developing programs and supports for families and community providers.
+Sandy has been a leader in Oregon’s family movement and has extensive knowledge on youth systems of care.
+Her commitment to the field comes from personal experience as a parent of two children who have struggled with significant mental health challenges.

 Lisa is a married mother of four.
-She spent the last 8 years advocating for her son’s special needs in different systems and in the community.
+She spent the last 8 years advocating for her son’s special needs in multiple systems and in the community.
 She believes in advocating for families to ensure their voice is heard and valued.
-Lisa has years of experience in different child serving systems such as DHS and Juvenile Justice.
-As someone in recovery, she uses her own lived life experience to empower other families to be heard and valued in a way that is individualized and meaningful.
+Lisa has years of experience in different youth-serving systems such as DHS and juvenile justice.
+As someone in recovery, she uses her own lived life experiences to empower other families to be heard and valued in a way that is individualized and meaningful.

 Gwen comes to OFSN with a diverse background.
 Originally from Maui, Hawaii she moved to Oregon in 1999.
 Married, mother of 2 she has spent many years volunteering in her church community and her children’s sports activities.
 She believes in making a difference in lives around her especially when it comes to children’s future.
 She enjoys dancing hula, scrapbooking, spending time with family and traveling.
 She also believes in living the “PONO” way; to be in a state of harmony or balance with oneself, others, the land, work and life itself.

 Eric Richardson | DEI Organizational Strategist